This Is What “Never Settle for Mediocrity” Gets Wrong

 - Recovery

-Without these, growth doesn’t just slow down — it becomes unsustainable.
+Without these things, growth doesn’t just slow down—it becomes unsustainable.

 Because the real issue isn’t comfort.
-It’s unconscious comfort — the kind that shrinks your life without you noticing.
+It’s unconscious comfort—the kind that quietly shrinks your life without you even realizing it.

-One restores you so you can keep growing.
-The other slowly narrows your world while making it feel like nothing needs to change.
+One helps restore you so you can continue growing.
+The other slowly makes your world smaller while convincing you that nothing needs to change.

 You Don’t Need to Become Exceptional to Live Meaningfully

-This is another truth many people quietly resist.
+This is another truth that many people struggle to accept.

 You don’t need: